Story mapping basics

 Story card from StoriesOnBoard

-If the team was successful, the story map should be full of great ideas!
+If the team was successful during the user story mapping session, the backlog should be full of great ideas!
 User stories have different priority levels.
 Identify the most common behavior or the basic solution to the problem.

-Organize user stories by priority and place the most important card at the top of the column.
-Discussing priorities with the customer is crucial, so be sure to stay connected with your partners.
+Organize user stories by priority and place the most essential card at the top of the column.
+If you're working with external clients, discussing priorities with the customer is crucial, so be sure to stay connected with your partners.

 backlog prioritization example